Application Process | Key Dates & Deadlines | Tuition & Scholarships | English Requirements | Program Details | Living in Eugene

 The University of Oregon offers a number of different housing options on or close to campus.
 Students may also consider housing options in the greater Eugene area as all University of Oregon students can use the public transportation system (Lane Transit District and EmEx buses) free of charge, making it easier for them to commute to campus from various parts of the city.

 We do not recommend graduate students stay in the on-campus residence halls, as they are primarily for undergraduate students.
 Most of the residence halls are shared single rooms, with a shared bathroom per floor or hall.
 (Some residence halls have a private bathroom or in-room sink, and they are often more expensive than the regular residence halls rooms.)
 Often the residence halls are noisy and not necessarily conducive for graduate-level study.
-If you'd like to consider on-campus housing, you may view the room type options here.
+If you'd like to consider on-campus housing, you may view the room type options on the University of Oregon Housing website.

 Most law students prefer to live in Spencer View apartments (a roommate is required) or Graduate Village if they select on-campus housing.
-You can explore Spencer View, Graduate Village, and other university apartment options here.
+You can explore Spencer View, Graduate Village, and other university apartment options on the University of Oregon Apartments site.
 University apartments are typically unfurnished, but you can obtain basic household necessities at a variety of local stores.

 If you're interested in staying off-campus, many complexes and rental owners advertise available rentals using University of Oregon's Off-Campus Housing website, where you can filter your search by the number of bedrooms/bathrooms and the minimum/maximum monthly rent.